ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The defining characteristic is they are created by the software manufacturer.
 The purpose of these claims in an EAT is to relay them without modification to the verifier and possibly to the relying party.

-Some manifests may be signed by their software manufacturer before they are put into this EAT claim.
+Some manifests are signed by their software manufacturer independently, and some are not either because they do not support signing or the manufacturer chose not to sign them.
-When such manifests are put into this claim, the manufacturer's signature SHOULD be included.
+For example, a CoSWID might be signed independently before it is included in an EAT.
-For example, the manifest might be a CoSWID signed by the software manufacturer, in which case the full signed CoSWID should be put in this claim.
+When signed manifests are put into an EAT, the manufacturer's signature SHOULD be included even though an EAT's signature will also cover the manifest.

 This claim allows multiple formats for the manifest.
 For example, the manifest may be a CBOR-encoded CoSWID, an XML-encoded SWID or other.
 Identification of the type of manifest is always by a CoAP Content-Format integer {{RFC7252}}.
-If there is no CoAP identifier registered for the manifest encoding, one should be registered, perhaps in the experimental or first-come-first-served range.
+If there is no CoAP identifier registered for the manifest format, one MUST be registered.

 This claim MUST be an array of one or more manifests.
 Each manifest in the claim MUST be an array of two.